linnnus/blog/pages/index.md

-welcome to my personal website. this is the dumping ground for all my useless ideas that are too long for shitposts. it's been awhile since I last wrote longform stuff just for fun, so we'll see how it goes.
-Anyways here are my
+welcome to my personal website. this is the dumping ground for all my useless ideas that are too long for shitposts. it's been awhile since I last wrote longform stuff just for fun, so we'll see how it goes. anyways here are my
 <? emit [set n 3] ?> most recent posts:

 <?